scrudgey/DJ2020/doors.md

 ## test environment

-set up a test environment level.
+* set up a test environment level.

-spawn an NPC.
+* spawn an NPC.

-instruct the NPC to move into a room, path takes through door. this could be a patrol route.
+* instruct the NPC to move into a room, path takes through door.

 how does it work with keyed-alike?